Richard Peter (Paralympian)

-Richard "Bear" Peter (born September 10, 1972) is a Canadian First Nations wheelchair basketball player.
+Richard "Bear" Peter (born September 10, 1972) is a Canadian First Nations wheelchair basketball and para-badminton player.
 Peter was born in Duncan, British Columbia, and currently resides in Vancouver.
 When Richard was four years old, he was injured in a bus accident, leaving him in a wheelchair ever since.
 He began playing wheelchair basketball at the age of 15 when he was inspired by a team that came to his school and introduced him to wheelchair sports.
-Since then, Peter has competed in the 1996, 2000, 2004, 2008 and 2012 Paralympic Games, winning the gold metal for wheelchair basketball for three of those years.
+Since then, Peter has competed in the 1996, 2000, 2004, 2008 and 2012 Paralympic Games, winning the gold medal for wheelchair basketball for three of those years.

 Personal life

 Richard Peter grew up in British Columbia's largest First Nations community, the Cowichan Tribes reserve and he became a paraplegic when he was run over by a bus at the age of four.
 His parents are Leonard and Gloria Peter.
 Both his parents and his tribe encouraged him to play sports, and the tribe contributed when financial aid was needed.
 He began playing wheelchair basketball at 15 and was on the Canadian national team in 1994 when he was 22 years old.
 Peter married fellow wheelchair basketball player and Vancouver native, Marni Abbott (now Marni Abbott-Peter) in 2005; the two initially met through wheelchair basketball in 1994.
 She retired from competitive basketball in 2004, and has worked at GF Strong Rehabilitation as a sports consultant and coach since.
 Her initial drive for participating in competitive wheelchair sports came from Rick Hansen, who she met at GF Strong Rehabilitation.
 She believes that he and Terry Fox “paved the way [for us]” and there is more accessibility and awareness in Canada because of their actions.
 Both she and Rick Hansen entered the B.C Sports Hall of Fame in 2007.
 Richard and Marni do public events together, like presentations and hosting of events.
 Examples of this include a presentation at the end of the kickoff for Rick Hansen's third “Man in Motion” tour and an annual Kelowna basketball jamboree.
 The jamboree is a friendly competition meant to bring the community together.

-During Richard Peter's time in Beijing on the Canadian Paralympic Team in 2008, he was the only First Nations athlete on the team.
+During Peter's time in Beijing on the Canadian Paralympic Team in 2008, he was the only First Nations athlete on the team.